rodelio-sr/cognizantnotes/README.md

-# cognizantnotes
+# Cognizant Notes
-Demostrate React Native Application
+Demostrate on how to use React Native in developing a mobile application.